Corps Cisaria

 Cisaria Munich is a German Student Corps (Fraternity) in the Weinheimer Senioren-Convent (WSC), one of the oldest umbrella organizations of German fraternities.
 As a corps, Cisaria practices academic fencing and wears Colours.
-Its membership comprises students and alumni of LMU Munich, TU Munich and other Munich colleges and universities.
+Its membership comprises students and alumni of LMU Munich, the Technical University of Munich, and other Munich colleges and universities.
 Its members are called Cisaren.
 Cisaria is a member of the Münchener Senioren-Convent (MSC).
 As the oldest local WSC Corps, at present it also permanently presides the MWSC, the local union of Weinheimer Corps.

 Coat of arms

 The coat of arms of Corps Cisaria consists of four fields.
 The upper left one displays the city arms of Augsburg on red ground; the Roman numerals resemble the date the corps was founded.
 In the upper right corner the Zirkel (a kind of signature) of Cisaria is depicted.
 The lower left field shows a pair of crossed "Korbschläger" in front of the red-white-green colours.
 The letters i, v and h represent the motto of arms, in viturte honos.
 The last field, to the lower right, displays colours and Zirkel of the former associate corps Normannia.